Pheme-Protocol/Pheme-Protocol/docs/technical/01-tech-stack.md

 # 🛠️ Technology Stack

-AURA's technology stack is carefully chosen to provide a robust, scalable, and secure foundation for decentralized skill verification and reputation building.
+PHEME's technology stack is carefully chosen to provide a robust, scalable, and secure foundation for decentralized skill verification and reputation building.

 ## Core Technology Stack